ut-osa/ryoan/README.md

 Ryoan uses a system of labels to track the data stakeholders of messages as they travel from instance to instance.
-Messages are encrypted so that only other Ryoan instances can decrypt them as long as messages are labeled by some steakholder.
-Steakholders can only remove their own lables, and messages generaged are labeled by all un-removed labels from the input making it possible to delegate messages to modules under the control of other steakholders without the fear that they will be disclosed to users.
+Messages are encrypted so that only other Ryoan instances can decrypt them.
+Steakholders are only allowed remove their own lables, and output messages are keep all un-removed labels from the input making it possible to delegate computation to modules outside of their control.
+Ryoan will only send completely unlabeld messages to users, so a provider can output a labeld message that contains proider secrets with the assurance that the response must pass through another of their moduled before it can be communicated outside of the dsitributed sandbox.

 An example where 23AndMe delegates work to Amazon, then filters the results making sure thye are clean of 23AndMe's secrets before sending the final response to the user:

 <img src="images/dist-ref-mon.png" alt="a single Ryoan instance" width="600">

-Per-user and per-provider labels Many instances may communicate in an application, supporting multiple code and data owners.

 --------------------------------------------------------------------------------